Longannn/MapReduce/README.md

 Observing the word cloud above, the words “highlights” and “episode” were noted to be the top 2 words commonly found among titles of trending YouTube videos.
 This possibly indicates that videos with contents like game highlights or show highlights were found to be commonly trending and also the trending videos are mostly related to episodes of different series.
 Words such as “trailer”, “official”, “music” and “new” also appeared frequently, hinting that videos released officially, trailers or music videos tend to attract viewers.

 ### Analysis 2
+What are the top categories of YouTube trending videos?

 <p align="center">
   <img src="output/visualization/a2plot.png" height="500">